-Pre-Race: Between the time you are chosen as the Iditarod Teacher on the Trail[TM] and the end of the Iditarod (a period of time of approximately one year) you will be expected to:
+Pre-Race: Between the time you are chosen as the Iditarod Teacher on the Trail and the end of the Iditarod (a period of time of approximately one year) you will be expected to:

 - Attend the Summer Teacher Conference in Wasilla, Alaska.
-Receive website training and begin journal entries to be posted on the website. - Promote the race and your involvement as a volunteer for the Iditarod within your school, district, and state. - Submit journal entries on the Official Iditarod website: www.iditarod.com and plan lessons monthly from August- February, according to a schedule developed between you and the education director. - Appear in public places in your home state as well as communities in Alaska.
+Receive website training and begin journal entries to be posted on the website. - Promote the race and your involvement as a volunteer for the Iditarod within your school, district, and state. - Submit journal entries on the official Iditarod EDU website and provide lessons monthly from August- June, according to a schedule developed between you and the education director or Teacher on the Trail mentor. - Appear in public places in your home state as well as communities in Alaska.
 Prior to the start of the race you will make presentations at several local schools, and you may present in many villages during the race.
 You may even make presentations in Nome if time and schedules permit. - Develop a plan for reporting from the Iditarod Trail (daily during race).
 Your daily reports will begin once you arrive in Alaska prior to the race.

-- Work directly with the Education Director and The Iditarod Trail Committee. - Submit lesson ideas for teacher packets, websites, and publications as directed. - Represent educators and Iditarod as the Iditarod Teacher on the Trail[TM].
+- Work directly with the Education Director, mentor, and The Iditarod Trail Committee. - Submit lesson ideas for teacher packets, websites, and publications as directed. - Represent educators and Iditarod as the Iditarod Teacher on the Trail.